-In fact, the model* category of $p$-cyclotomic spectra has additional structure.
-Clearly, it is enriched over spaces.
-We show in Section~\ref{sec:def} that it is in fact enriched over (non-equivariant) orthogonal spectra.
+The model* category of $p$-cyclotomic spectra has additional structure.
+Clearly, it inherits an enrichment over spaces from the category of orthogonal $\G$-spectra.
+We show in Section~\ref{sec:def} that it in fact inherits an enrichment over non-equivariant orthogonal spectra.
 This enrichment is compatible with the model structure in the sense that the analogue of Quillen's SM7 axiom holds; see Theorem~\ref{thm:SM7}.
-In particular, the homotopy category of $p$-cyclotomic spectra is triangulated, and we have a good construction of intrinsic mapping spectra.
+In particular, the homotopy category of $p$-cyclotomic spectra becomes triangulated with the usual definition of distinguished triangles, and we have a good construction of intrinsic mapping spectra.

-\begin{thm} The model structure on $p$-cyclotomic is enriched over orthogonal spectra.
-The homotopy category of $p$-cyclotomic spectra is triangulated with the distinguished triangles determined by the cofiber sequences. \end{thm}
+\begin{thm} The model structure on $p$-cyclotomic spectra has an enrichment over orthogonal spectra.
+The homotopy category of $p$-cyclotomic spectra is triangulated with the shift functor given by suspension and the distinguished triangles determined by the cofiber sequences specified by the model structure (q.v.~\cite[6.2.6]{Hovey-ModelCat}). \end{thm}